An Event Study of the Ethereum Transition to Proof-of-Stake: Validators

 \citet{PintailReward} provides estimates of the returns to staking Ethereum on the Beacon Chain which draws on the Ethereum 2.0 annotated specification of \citet{BenUpgrade}.
 With 401,084 validators on the merge day, this model estimates a return of 1.49 ETH over the year, an annualized yield of 4.64\%.
 If the number of validators were to double, the return would fall to 1.05 ETH or just 3.28\%.

-We computed the number of blocks and transactions that each validator proposed for the 1,000 blocks following the merge.
+We computed the number of blocks and transactions that each validator proposed from September 16 to October 16, 2022.
 The top 10 validators by blocks completed can be seen in Table \ref{tab:validators}.
-The Herfindahl index for the top 10 is 1,159; the network has become slightly less concentrated after the merge.
+The Herfindahl index for the top 10 is 1,009; the network is 19\% less concentrated after the merge.

 Moreover, there is no overlap between the pre-merge miners and the post-merge validators.
 Miners' comparative advantage is their computing power, but this does not give a meaningful leg-up for PoS validation.
 Some miners have migrated to other networks that are still using PoW.
 In fact, the reward for mining an Ethereum Classic or RVN blocks, which still use PoW, dropped roughly 84\% and 97\%, respectively, within a 24-hour period around the merge.\footnote{\url{https://www.coindesk.com/business/2022/09/15/ethereum-miners-are-quickly -dying-less-than-24-hours-after-the-merge/}}